mad-lab-fau/mad-gui/docs/developer_guidelines.rst

     .venv/Scripts/activate

     # Install project dependencies
+    # in case pip install gets stuck at 'processing', see our troubleshooting section for a possible solution
     pip install .

     # get PyInstaller (make sure pyinstaller is NOT installed in your global python!)
     pip install pyinstaller